espressif/esp-at/docs/ESP_AT_Commands_Set.md

     - for multiple connection mode (AT+CIPMUX=1), the message is: `+IPD,<link ID>,<len>`
     - for single connection mode (AT+CIPMUX=0), the message is: `+IPD,<len>`
     - `<len>` is the total length of socket data in buffer
+    - User should read data by command `AT+CIPRECVDATA` once there is a `+IPD` reported.
+Otherwise, the next `+IPD` will not be reported to the host MCU, until the previous `+IPD` be read by command `AT+CIPRECVDATA`.
+    - In a case of disconnection, the buffered socket data will still be there and can be read by MCU until you send `AT+CIPCLOSE`.
+Specially, if `+IPD` has been reported, the message `CLOSED` of this connection will never come until you send `AT+CIPCLOSE` or read all data by command `AT+CIPRECVDATA`.

 <a name="cmd-CIPRECVDATA"></a>
 ### 4.24 [AT+CIPRECVDATA](#TCPIP-AT)—Get Socket Data in Passive Receive Mode